 We are going to ensure all future documents are published in accessible formats where possible.

-We will be adding text to all diagrams, tagging documents properly and making documents which do not represent a disproportionate burden accessible by September 2020.
+We will be adding text to all diagrams, tagging documents properly and making documents which do not represent a disproportionate burden accessible as soon as we can.